T

 Insider tips

-• Use ride-sharing apps like Grab for convenient and fairly priced transportation.
+• Use ride-sharing apps like Grab for convenient and often cheaper transportation than traditional taxis.

 Packing highlights